 A fictional woman’s mistakes about importance

-Sophia Baines is one of the central characters in the 1908 novel The Old Wives’ Tale by Arnold Bennett.
+Sophia Baines is one of the central characters in Arnold Bennett’s 1908 novel The Old Wives’ Tale.
 Bennett is important as novelist because he sees great importance, large meaning, in the day-to-day life and feelings of people—here, two ordinary women.
 Mr. Siegel said Arnold Bennett “is one of the persons who made reality beautiful with his novels about the Five Towns, particularly The Old Wives’ Tale.”